gklyne/annalist/INTRO.md

 [http://localhost:8000/annalist/c/coll1/d/](http://localhost:8000/annalist/c/coll1/d/)

 A default list of records/entities is displayed.
 Alternative list views are (will be) possible, but the default list view is configured per collection.
-"Find", "View", "Default" are noit yet implemented.
+"Find", "View", "Default" are not yet implemented.

 ### Customize collection

 [http://localhost:8000/annalist/c/coll1/!edit](http://localhost:8000/annalist/c/coll1/!edit)

-A collection is conbfigured with:
+A collection is configured with:

 * Record (entity) types - high level classification of collection contents, _not_ structural.